gohugoio/hugoDocs/content/en/functions/templates/Current.md

 {{ end }}
 ```

-Then call the partial from any template:
+Then call the _partial_ template from any template:

 ```go-html-template {file="layouts/_partials/footer/copyright.html" copy=true}
 {{ if site.Params.debug }}